-SmartAP PDB - Power Distribution Board for Batteries / ESCs connection with integrated voltage and current sensors, buzzer, 5V and 12V outputs.
+SmartAP PDB (Power Distribution Board) is used for batteries and ESC connection.
+The board has integrated voltage and current sensors, buzzers, and 5V and 12V outputs.

-SmartAP Power Distribution Board pinout diagram is shown below.
-Big pads in the rear side are intended for the main battery connection.
-Up to four independent batteries can be connected using the thick wires (e.g. 8-10 AWG) to be able to handle high current loads and even more using thinner wires.
-Both top and bottom, left and right sides have pads for ESCs power supply connection.
+The SmartAP PDB pinout diagram is shown below.
+The larger pads in the rear side are intended for the main battery connection.
+Up to 4 independent batteries can be connected using the thick wires (e.g. 8-10 AWG).
+The thick wires are essential to be able to handle high current loads.
+Both top and bottom, and left and right sides have pads for a ESC power supply connection.
 Therefore, up to 12 ESCs can be connected.

 Soldered Power Distribution Board should look as follows:

-SmartAP PRO autopilot is capable of getting the power directly from the main battery, therefore, specially dedicated solder terminals can be used.
-If you would like the autopilot to get the current sensor (integrated in PDB) readings - simply connect the
+SmartAP PRO autopilot is capable of receiving power directly from the main battery, therefore, specially dedicated solder terminals can be used.
+If you require the autopilot to receive the current sensor (integrated in PDB) readings, simply connect the

-CURRENT signals of the PDB using standard cable to the flight controller.
+CURRENT signals of the PDB using a standard cable to the flight controller.

-SmartAP MAX gets the power supply and voltage / current readings from the PDB using standard 6-pin cable with Molex PicoBlade connectors.
-Simply connect the cable to
+SmartAP MAX gets its power and voltage / current readings from the PDB using a standard 6-pin cable with Molex PicoBlade connectors.
+Simply connect the cable to the

 PWR connector of the autopilot.

-SmartAP PDB has integrated electromagnetic buzzer (sounder) which is used for audio notifications about the system status.
+SmartAP PDB has an integrated electromagnetic buzzer (sounder) which is used for audio notifications, alerting users to the system status.
 Simply connect the

 GND signals of the flight controller to